 Bruichladdich 12 Year Old distilled on 8 June 2005, matured in a fresh bourbon barrel, and bottled at cask strength.
 This was bottled from cask number 0425.

 The label reads: I enjoyed a Bottle of Bruichladdich Single Malt Scotch Whisky so much I decided to buy a cask full.
-Enough said!

 The London Distillery Company 109 Cask Edition produced from Plumage Archer barley using 1920s distiller and Whitbread B yeast.
 The whisky was filled into 20 litre ex-bourbon casks on 9 September 2015, and matured for three years before bottling at cask strength.
 This is the first cask strength single malt whisky produced in London since the early 1900s.